rutvikrpatel/accounts-microservice-server/README.md

-# accounts-microservice-server
+# accounts-microservice-server - PART 2
-> Day 2 - Spring Boot - Accounts Micro Service Data Provider
+> Day 2 - Spring Boot - Accounts Micro Service Data Provider - PART 2

 ### Description
 In these project all backend side work of database managed and provided like Restful web services.